wkrueger/typescript-gitbook/interfaces-or-type-aliases-oh-my.md

 # Interfaces or Type Aliases?
 Oh, my!

 * Which one to use?
-Whatever... both declare types!
-It is complicated.
+Whatever.
+Both declare types!
 * **Type aliases** can receive other things than objects; It can receive any declared type.
 Most noticeable exclusive to those are:
   * Type unions and intersections;
   * Conditional types;